DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-panel.md

 Name | Properties | Description
 -----|------------|------------
 GroupingPanel.HorizontalLayout | [GroupingPanel.HorizontalLayoutProps](#groupingpanelhorizontallayoutprops) | A component that renders the grouping panel horizontally.
+GroupingPanel.VerticalLayout | [GroupingPanel.VerticalLayoutProps](#groupingpanelverticallayoutprops) | A component that renders the grouping panel vertically.
 GroupingPanel.Row | [GroupingPanel.RowProps](#groupingpanelrowprops) | A component that renders a row on the grouping panel.
 GroupingPanel.Cell | [GroupingPanel.CellProps](#groupingpanelcellprops) | A component that renders a cell in a row on the grouping panel.